-Disciples Student Fellowship-Disciples Student Fellowship, sponsored by the Disciples of Christ, meets Sunday evenings in the Union Building.
-Cider hours are planned following football games.
-The year includes many social events.
-The Disciples Student Center is located at 133 Milford.
+Disciples Student Fellowship - The Disciples Student Fellowship is sponsored by the Michigan Christian Missionary Society and the First Christian Church (Disciples) at Eureka and Holmes Streets, Lansing.
+The D.S.F. meets every Sunday evening in the Union Building.
+The Student Center is located at 133 Milford, East Lansing.